pranav-ganesh/tp/docs/DeveloperGuide.md

 **Different Import settings based on User**

 Application will ask whether the User has any new imports upon **every** application startup. <br>
 User will be prompted with 3 options :
 * Add on Imports
 * Start new with imports
-* No Imports.
+* No Imports

 The following activity diagram summarizes what happens when a user selects either of the 3 options:
   ![CMM behaviour based on user input](images/ImportDecision.png)

-Next few sections will go deeper what CMM does in each case
+Next few sections will go deeper what CMM does in each case.

 #### Add On Imports
 - Adds on new valid imports into existing database